yyrdl/zco/readme.md

 	defer(function  * (inner_next) { //the arg of defer must be a generator function
 		releseResource(resour); //we should release the resource after use });

 	resour = getResource();
 	//..........
-	throw new Error(); //even errored ,the operation defined by defer will be executed })();
+	throw new Error(); //even if error occurred ,the operation defined by defer will be executed })();

 ```